CookieDoesStuff/Cookie-Console-Engine/README.md

 Also there might be bugs
 # How to Use the Engine
 First of all create an empty c++ project from visual studio.
-Create a source file and also add Engine.h file to Cookie-Console-Enginethe source files.
+Create a source file and also add Engine.h to the source files.
-The example code is in the HelloWorld.cpp